saezlab/liver-disease-atlas/output/README.md

 # Output

-Save processed data files here.
+Here are stored processed data as well as intermediate or final results.
+Each of the available files is created from the analyses scripts.